 Baby bed bugs are commonly referred to in the field as “nymphs,” a term used to describe the immature form of many insects.

 The term “instar” is used to describe the multiple stages of development that baby bed bugs, or nymphs, go through before reaching their adult forms.
-After each stage, they molt and leave behind opaque, whitish-yellow shell casings — one of the warning signs of bed bugs.
+After each stage, they molt and leave behind opaque, whitish-yellow shell casings (one of our 7 signs of a bed bug infestation).

 Bed bug nymphs in any of the five instar stages are smaller than adult bed bugs but big enough to be seen by the naked eye.
 They’re usually found near bed bug harborage areas in moderate to severe infestations.